ronaldkaptein/Alcyone/readme.md

 `includepagelist` also returns the name of the page that is sorted first, e.g. the newest posts when sorted by date.

+The example file `blog.md` contains an example of how to generate a list of all blog posts.

 See the top of `phpfunctions.php` for more info.